 3. Next add a good quality potting soil.
 Houseplant compost is ideal for tropical plants or use cactus compost for succulents and cacti.
 Air plants need no potting mix at all and we have a special mix for carnivorous plants

-4. If you are planting a moist terrarium you can add a thin layer of activated charcoal to keep the interior of the terrarium ‘sweet’ or to stop it smelling stagnant, but this is not essential.
+4. If you are planting a moist terrarium you can add a thin layer of activated charcoal to keep the interior of the terrarium ‘sweet’ but this is not essential.

 5. If you can fit your hand inside your terrarium you can add the compost easily.
 Remove the plant from its plastic pot and make a hole deep enough to take the whole of the plant’s root ball.
 Then add compost so that the roots are covered with soil.
 If you can’t get your hand inside you can make mini terrarium tools by adding small sticks to eating forks to extend the handles.
 You can then reach inside easily to plant.
 You can use toast tongs for deep containers and prickly cacti.